quixio/quix-docs/docs/platform/tutorials/image-processing/object-detection.md

 ![Detected object](../image-processing/images/detected-objects.png)

-## 👩‍🔬 Lab - Examine the logs and code
+## 👩‍🔬 Lab - Examine the logs

-In this section, you will learn how to examine the logs for the service, and also see how to explore the code.
+In this section, you learn how to examine the logs for the service.
+The logs are a very useful resource when debugging a service - you can see trace messages output from the service, and any errors that are generated.

+To view the logs for a service:

 1. In the pipeline view, click on the object detection service tile.